 Deficit reduction is a critical national security priority in and of itself.
 We at the Department decided that this crisis presented us with the opportunity to establish a new strategy for the force of the future, and that strategy has guided us in making the budget choices contained in the President's budget.
 We are at an important turning point that would have required us to make a strategic shift under any circumstances.
 The U.S. military's mission in Iraq has ended.
-We still have a tough fight on our hands in Afghanistan, but over the past year we have begun a transition to Afghan-led responsibility for security- and we are on track to complete that transition by the end of 2014, in accordance with our Lisbon commitments.
+We still have a tough fight on our hands in Afghanistan, but over the past year we have begun a transition to Afghan-led responsibility for security- and we are on track to complete that transition by the end of 2014, in accordance with the commitments made at Lisbon and reaffirmed last month at the NATO summit in Chicago.
 Last year, the NATO effort in Libya also concluded with the fall of Qadhafi.
 And successful counterterrorism efforts have significantly weakened al-Qaeda and decimated its leadership.

-But despite what we have been able to achieve, unlike past drawdowns when threats have receded, the United States still faces a complex array of security challenges across the globe: We are still a nation at war in Afghanistan; we still face threats from terrorism; there is dangerous proliferation of lethal weapons and materials; the behavior of Iran and North Korea threaten global stability; there is continuing turmoil and unrest in the Middle East; rising powers in Asia are testing international relationships; and there are growing concerns about cyber intrusions and attacks.
+But despite what we have been able to achieve, unlike past drawdowns when threats have receded, the United States still faces a complex array of security challenges across the globe: We are still a nation at war in Afghanistan; we still face threats from terrorism; there is dangerous proliferation of lethal weapons and materials; the behavior of Iran and North Korea threaten global stability; there is continuing turmoil and unrest in the Middle East and North Africa; rising powers in Asia are testing international relationships; and there are growing concerns about cyber intrusions and attacks.
 Our challenge is to meet these threats and at the same time, meet our responsibility to fiscal discipline.
 This is not an easy task.